Kellyanne Conway: Bowling Green massacre

-Ethics violations under the Hatch Act
+Hatch Act

-The Hatch Act of 1939 states that federal government employees must not advocate their political beliefs while representing a public office.
+The Hatch Act of 1939 states that federal government employees must not advocate for their political party while representing a public office.
 Violating such a law can result in such an employee being removed from public office, but not jailed.
 Conway has been accused of breaching the act on several occasions.

-Commercial promotion

 On February 9, 2017, during an appearance on Fox & Friends, Conway discussed department store Nordstrom's decision to drop products supplied by Ivanka Trump's business.
 "Go buy Ivanka's stuff is what I would tell you", said Conway; she elaborated "It's a wonderful line.
 I own some of it.
 I'm going to give a free commercial here: Go buy it today, everybody.
 You can find it online".
 Within hours, two organizations filed formal ethics complaints against Conway for violating federal law prohibiting use of a federal position "for the endorsement of any product, service or enterprise".
 Public Citizen asked the Office of Governmental Ethics (OGE) to investigate, saying that Conway's remarks reflected "an on-going careless regard of the conflicts of interest laws and regulations of some members of the Trump family and Trump Administration".
 The group's president, Robert Weissman, declared, "Since she said it was an advertisement, that both eliminates any question about whether outsiders are unfairly reading into what's being said, and two, it makes clear that wasn't an inadvertent remark".
 Citizens for Responsibility and Ethics in Washington filed a similar complaint with the OGE and with the White House Counsel's Office; the group's executive director, Noah Bookbinder, stated "This seems to us to be about as clear-cut a violation as you can find".